 Libraries are document containers.
-A library is associated with a single storage account that owns all the documents of your library.
 Each library has its own specific configuration.

 In AODocs, you can create a library from scratch.
 You'll create a blank library without any pre-existing configuration.

-– users defined as library creators at the domain level; learn more: Manage library creators
+– a user defined as a library creator at the domain level; learn more: Manage library creators

-– an individual user or group given the right to select a storage account; learn more: Create a storage account (Only for option)
+– an individual user or group given the right to select an AODocs storage account; learn more: Create an AODocs storage account (Only for option)

 To create a new library from scratch:

 1. Access the AODocs homepage.

 3. In the Create library panel select the type of library to create:

 - Google users can see boxes for the three types of AODocs library: Team Folder, Secured Folder and Document Management library

 - Microsoft users can see a box for the Document Management library type